 The University reserves an amount within unrestricted net position for health and maintenance reserves and records a liability for workers' compensation insurance.
-These reserves are determined by MUSIC for losses relating to catastrophes and amounted to \$1,822,467 as of June 30, 2022 and \$4,351,842 as of June 30, 2021.
-The workers' compensation claims liability of \$-0- for the years ending as of June 30, 2022 and 2021, which is included in accounts payable and accrued expenses, is based on the requirements of generally accepted accounting principles, which require that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonably estimated.
-Health insurance claims incurred but not reported as of June 30, 2022 were \$6,000 and \$9,500 as of June 30, 2021, and, accordingly, a related liability has been recorded in the accompanying statements of net position.
+These reserves are determined by MUSIC for losses relating to claims and amounted to \$1,910,456 as of June 30, 2023 and \$1,822,467 as of June 30, 2022.
+The workers' compensation claims liability of \$-0- for the years ending as of June 30, 2023 and 2022, which is included in accounts payable and accrued expenses, is based on the requirements of U.S. generally accepted accounting principles, which require that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonably estimated.
+Health insurance claims incurred but not reported as of June 30, 2023 were \$-0- and \$6,000 as of June 30, 2022, and, accordingly, a related liability has been recorded in the accompanying statements of net position.